DBT Therapist & Individual Counselor

 with Houston therapist, Alexandra Marshall, LPC.

-Alexandra is a Licensed Professional Counselor Intern, with a Master’s degree in Counseling from the University of Houston and a Juris Doctorate from Georgetown University.
-She is trained in Intuitive Eating and Dialectical Behavioral Therapy, and conducts regular DBT Skills Groups.
+Alexandra is a Licensed Professional Counselor, with a Master’s degree in Counseling from the University of Houston, license #74926, and a Juris Doctorate from Georgetown University.
+She is trained in Intuitive Eating and Dialectical Behavioral Therapy and conducts regular DBT Skills Groups.
 She worked in the fields of corporate and international law for over seven years before leaving her practice to focus on her children and family.
-Alexandra has also previously worked in the University of Houston’s counseling service, where she specialized in issues of depression, anxiety and life skills development.
-Alexandra is supervised by Rachel Eddins.
+Alexandra has also previously worked in the University of Houston’s counseling service, where she specialized in issues of depression, anxiety, and life skills development.